Knitting accessories are all of those bits and pieces other than knitting needles, that you would generally find in a Knitter's stash.

 Another option is a roll case.
 These cases have slots for inserting your needles in pairs.
 Much more organised!

-The choice of needle case is definitely a personal one and will also depend on the number of pairs you intend to collect.
-The roll case will hold around 26 pairs of needles, a tube made of canvas or plastic will hold many more than that.
+The choice of needle case or holder is definitely a personal one and will also depend on the number of pairs you intend to collect.
+A roll case will hold around 26 pairs of needles, a tube made of canvas or plastic will hold more than that.

 Unattended knitting needles can be dangerous, particularly if you have a house frequented by small children or animals!

-Not only do these little items minmise the danger of needle stick, they will also help to keep our stitches on the needle!
+Not only do these little items minimise the danger of needle stick, they will also help to keep our stitches on the needle!

 I have grouped the rest of the knitting accessories as 'Bits and Pieces' as they are all small items, but for most knitters, necessary!